apioo/fusio-docs/docs/use_cases/setup_developer_portal.md

 # Setup Developer-Portal

-The developer app provides an easy way to set up an API programm where external developers can register to consume your API.
+The developer app provides an easy way to set up an API program where external developers can register to consume your API.
 It provides a documentation page and login/registration system where new developers can register.

 ![consumer](/img/use_cases/consumer.png)